A Theory of Conversion Relations for Prefixed Units of Measure: Conclusion

 \subsubsection{Problem Case: Neutral Elements}

-The statement ``$1$ is not a dimension'' is a rather meaningless outcome of the ambiguity of informal language.
-The expression $1$, taken as the multiplicative notation for the neutral element $\varnothing\subzero$ of the free abelian group $\Dim = \Abel(\Dim\subbase)$, is of course a perfectly valid dimension; in this sense the above statement is false. $1$ is however not a base dimension symbol, nor is the dimension that it represents the product of any base dimensions; in that much narrower sense the above statement is true.
+The statement ``The number $1$ is not a dimension'' \NOW{(translated from \cite{ISO80000-1-de})} is a rather meaningless outcome of the ambiguity of informal language.
+The \NOW{\emph{expression}} $1$, taken as the multiplicative notation for the neutral element $\varnothing\subzero$ of the free abelian group $\Dim = \Abel(\Dim\subbase)$, is of course a perfectly valid dimension; in this sense the above statement is false. $1$ is however not a base dimension symbol, nor is the dimension that it represents the product of any base dimensions; in that much narrower sense the above statement is true.
 The misunderstanding is manifest in the attribute ``dimensionless'', which in the domain of quantity values has no meaning other than ``of dimension $1$''.

-Apparently there is a pervasive pattern that the intuition of natural language obscures the ``empty'' elements of generated mathematical structures: It is quite common in non-technical contexts to say that two sets, such as the loci of two geometrical shapes, have ``no intersection''.
-Of course there exists an intersection in the strict sense of set theory, but it is the set of no points.
-In a similar vein, one might say that the number $1$ has no prime factoring, where in actuality it has the factoring into no prime numbers.
-We believe that colloquialisms of this kind should have no place in scientific literature such as international standards.

-The contradictory case of ``$1$ is a derived unit'' is more subtle, but no less wrong.
+The contradictory case of ``$1$ is a derived unit'' is more subtle, but no less \NOW{problematic}.
 The expression $1$, taken as the multiplicative notation for the neutral element $\varnothing\subzero$ of the free abelian group $\Unit = \Abel(\Unit\subbase)$ is a valid unit.
-As above, it is not a product of any base units.
-The concept of being ``derived'', as used in \cite{ISO80000-1}, can only be applied meaningfully to base units: It means that an otherwise irreducible symbol is defined as equal to an expression over other symbols.
-But $1$ is not defined in this sense; its meaning is a necessary property of the model being group-based, not a contingent property that can be asserted by prescriptive publication.
+As above, it is not a product of any base units. \NOW{As recognized in \cite{sib9}, it is a necessary inhabitant of the group-based model, not subject to explicit definition.
+Since the standard notions of being derived do not distinguish between syntax and semantics, they cannot distinguish between \emph{compound} and \emph{defined} entities: The former depend syntactically on the base units they are made of.
+The latter depend only semantically on their compound definition.
+The unit $1$ is of the former kind, but there is no base unit that it depends on; as such it is derived literally from nothing.}